 Position Among Jinn

-Iblis holds the highest rank among evil jinn, serving as the supreme leader of the Shayatin, as established in the Quran (7:11-18) and Hadith.
-His authority is unmatched, with no superior jinn above him, as his rebellion directly challenges divine order.
+Iblis has the highest rank among evil Jinn, serving as the supreme leader of the Shayatin, as established in the Quran (7:11-18) and Hadith.
+His authority is unmatched, with no superior Jinn above him, as his rebellion directly challenges divine order.

 Shams al-Ma’arif describes him as commanding vast tribes of Shayatin, numbering in the thousands, who operate as his agents to spread mischief globally.

-In terms of alliances, these are limited to evil jinn, with no mention of cooperation with other supernatural entities in Islamic texts.
+In terms of alliances, Islamic texts limit them to evil Jinn, with no mention of cooperation with other supernatural entities.

 Associations